feel-co/ndg/ndg/README.md

     - **GFM extensions** powered by [ndg-commonmark]
 - **Search functionality** to quickly find content across documents
 - **Nix module options support** to generate documentation from `options.json`
+  - **Flexible options sidebar customization** to control visibility, naming, ordering, and depth of option categories
 - **Fully customizable templates** to match your project's style fully
 - **Incredibly fast** documentation generation for all scenarios
   - **Multi-threading support** for fast generation of large documentation sets